Princess Helena of the United Kingdom, Princess Christian of Schleswig-Holstein

 Prince Christian of Schleswig-Holstein; Credit – Wikipedia

 Helena had a brief romance with Carl Ruland, who had served as her father’s librarian.
-Of course, when the Queen discovered her daughter’s interest in one of the servants, Ruland was quickly dispatched back to Germany.
+Of course, when Queen Victoria discovered her daughter’s interest in one of the servants, Ruland was quickly dispatched back to Germany.
 Victoria then began a quest to find Helena an appropriate husband.
 It was in May 1865 while visiting Coburg that Helena met her future husband, Prince Christian of Schleswig-Holstein, the son of Christian August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg, and Countess Louise Sophie af Danneskiold-Samsøe.
-After receiving formal consent from Queen Victoria, as well as agreeing that they would live in Great Britain, their engagement was announced on December 5, 1865.
-As she had done with her other children, The Queen arranged for Parliament to grant Helena an annuity of £6000 per year, as well as a £30,000 dower.
+After receiving formal consent from Queen Victoria and agreeing that they would live in the United Kingdom, their engagement was announced on December 5, 1865.
+As she had done with her other children, Queen Victoria arranged for Parliament to grant Helena an annuity of £6000 per year and a £30,000 dower.
 She also personally gave the couple £100,000, which provided them an income of about £4000 per year.

 The engagement was not met with unanimous approval within the royal family.
-The Princess of Wales (formerly Princess Alexandra of Denmark) could not countenance a marriage to someone who, she felt, took the Schleswig and Holstein duchies away from her own father, the King of Denmark.
+The Princess of Wales (formerly Princess Alexandra of Denmark) could not countenance a marriage to someone who, she felt, took the Schleswig and Holstein duchies away from her father King Christian IX of Denmark.
 The Prince of Wales supported his wife in this.
-Another of Helena’s sisters, Alice, disapproved as she felt the Queen was pushing Helena into this marriage simply to ensure that Helena would remain near her side.
-The fact that Christian was 15 years older than Helena certainly didn’t help that suggestion.
-However, from all accounts, Helena was truly in love with Christian and was determined to marry him for her own happiness.
+Another of Helena’s sisters, Alice, disapproved as she felt her mother was pushing Helena into this marriage to ensure that Helena would remain near her side.
+The fact that Christian was fifteen years older than Helena certainly did not help that suggestion.
+However, Helena was truly in love with Christian and was determined to marry him for her own happiness.

 Princess Helena and Prince Christian; Credit – Royal Collection Trust

-Despite the misgivings of some of her siblings, she had the full support and blessing of her mother, and the wedding went on as planned.
-Helena and Christian married on July 5, 1866, in the Private Chapel at Windsor Castle in Windsor, England.
+Despite the misgivings of some of her siblings, Helena had the full support and blessing of her mother and the wedding went on as planned.
+Helena and Christian married on July 5, 1866, in the Private Chapel in Windsor Castle in Windsor, England.
 Following a brief stay at Osborne House, they set off on a honeymoon in Paris, Interlaken, and Genoa.

 Upon returning from their honeymoon, the couple settled at Frogmore House in Windsor, England, and over the next eleven years, had five children:

-In 1872, as their family was getting bigger, Helena and her family moved from Frogmore House to Cumberland Lodge in Windsor Great Park.
+In 1872, Helena and her family moved from Frogmore House to Cumberland Lodge in Windsor Great Park.
 Cumberland Lodge was the traditional home of the Ranger of Windsor Great Park, a position to which Prince Christian had been appointed in 1867.
-She took a very active role in royal duties and engagements at a time when this was not nearly as common as it is today.
-In addition, she was very involved in charity work, particularly in the area of nursing.
+She took a very active role in royal duties and engagements when this was not nearly as common as it is today.
+Helena was very involved in charity work, particularly nursing.
 She served as president of the Royal British Nurses Association and was one of the founding members of the British Red Cross.
 She was also the founding president of the Royal School of Needlework.

-In the late 1870s, Helena would suffer several losses.
+In the late 1870s, Helena suffered several losses.
 Her young son, Prince Harald, died just 8 days old in 1876, and the following year she would give birth to a stillborn son.
-The next year, she lost her sister Alice.
-Despite their strained relationship at the time of Helena’s marriage, Helena recognized that Alice was simply looking out for her happiness, and was devastated by her death.
+The next year, her sister Alice died from diphtheria.
+Despite their strained relationship at the time of Helena’s marriage, Helena recognized that Alice was looking out for her happiness, and she was devastated by her death.
 Helena later wrote a forward for a book of letters from Alice to Queen Victoria.
 The second edition, published in 1885, was titled “Memories of Princess Alice by her Sister, Princess Christian.”

 More tragedy would come at the turn of the century.
-Her favorite brother, Alfred, died in July of 1900, and in October, her oldest son, Christian Victor, died of malaria in South Africa while serving in the Boer War.
-The year 1901 would bring the death of her mother, Queen Victoria, and eldest sister Victoria, The Dowager German Empress.
+Her favorite brother Alfred died in July 1900, and in October, her oldest son, Christian Victor, died of malaria in South Africa while serving in the Boer War.
+The year 1901 would bring the death of her mother Queen Victoria and eldest sister Victoria, The Dowager German Empress.

-Following Queen Victoria’s death, Helena continued to support the monarchy, although she was not very close with her brother, King Edward VII.
-With the new King and Queen taking up residence at Buckingham Palace, Helena was in need of a new home in London.
-Unlike many of her siblings, Helena did not have a separate London home and stayed in the Belgian Suite at Buckingham Palace when she needed lodgings in the city.
-In August 1902, the King gave her use of the former De Vesci House at 77-78 Pall Mall in London, England, which had recently been given to the Crown.
+Following Queen Victoria’s death, Helena continued to support the monarchy, although she was not very close with her brother King Edward VII.
+With King Edward VII and Queen Alexandra now residing at Buckingham Palace, Helena needed a new home in London.
+Unlike many of her siblings, Helena did not have a separate London home and stayed in the Belgian Suite at Buckingham Palace when she was in London.
+In August 1902, King Edward VII gave her use of the former De Vesci House at 77-78 Pall Mall in London, England, which had recently been given to the Crown.
 It soon became known as Schomberg House, and Helena would live there for the rest of her life.
 Schomberg House would then become the home of Helena’s two daughters until 1947.

 Princess Helena in 1910; Credit – Wikipedia

-Helena and Christian celebrated their 50th wedding anniversary in 1916 – the first in the family since King George III and Queen Charlotte in 1811.
-In July of the following year, The King asked his family to relinquish their German titles.
+Helena and Christian celebrated their 50th wedding anniversary in 1916, the first in the family since King George III and Queen Charlotte in 1811.
+In July 1917, Helena’s nephew King George V asked his family to relinquish their German titles.
 Helena’s family dropped the ‘of Schleswig-Holstein’ designation from their titles, and Helena officially became just Princess Christian.
 Unofficially, she was most often known simply as Princess Helena.
 Just a few months later, on October 8, 1917, Helena’s husband died at Schomberg House.

 Princess Helena died on June 9, 1923, at Schomberg House in London, England at the age of 77.
-She was survived by three of her children, and just three of her siblings.
-Following her funeral on June 15, 1923, held at St George’s Chapel, Windsor Castle in Windsor England, her remains were placed in the Royal Crypt at St. George’s Chapel.
+She was survived by three of her children and three of her siblings.
+Following her funeral on June 15, 1923, held at St George’s Chapel, Windsor Castle in Windsor, England, she was interred in the Royal Crypt at St. George’s Chapel.
 In 1928, her remains, along with those of her husband and son Harald were moved to the newly established Royal Burial Ground at Frogmore in Windsor, England.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.